Youtube Facebook linked in

 As the Innovation Manager at the UK Centre for Ecology & Hydrology (UKCEH), I am pleased to be invited to join the Council of the UK Institute of Agricultural Engineers (IAgrE).
 With over 25 years of experience spanning agricultural engineering, environmental sustainability, and research commercialization, I have consistently worked at the intersection of engineering, science, and innovation to develop practical, technology-driven solutions for sustainable land management, rural development, and green infrastructure.

-At UKCEH, I am responsible for commercializing research and translating scientific innovations into real-world applications:
+At UKCEH, I am currently responsible for commercializing research and translating scientific innovations into real-world applications:

 • Developing and prototyping new environmental technologies, including precision farming tools, remote sensing applications, and agri-tech solutions.